imp-erial/proposals/core/alignment.md

 Padding/slop should be 00s but it's not guaranteed.
 I wonder if Imperial can handle something more complex than specifying a padding byte (like in strings)?
 It's possible that it could be directly accessible as a bin or a list of bins (or both).

-The configuration may be as simple has having a maximum number of bytes the boundary can contain, then the actual number would be the largest type in the structure up to that amount.
+The configuration may be as simple as having a maximum number of bytes the boundary can contain, then the actual number would be the largest type in the structure up to that amount.
 Exceptional cases will decide if there's more info...if I can find them.

 [gcc](https://gcc.gnu.org/onlinedocs/gcc-5.2.0/gcc/Type-Attributes.html) offers alignment overrides per member.